raiden-network/raiden-services/package/README.md

 1. Run `docker-compose build` to build the containers
 1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot
-1. Verify the service is up by opening the domain in a browser.

 ### Submit